Art Beane

 Judge notes for Event 4

 Wow!
 That’s the only word I can think of to describe the submissions this time.
 I’m really impressed with the approaches taken to solve this problem.
 The only thing that could have been better is quitting when the ActiveDirectory module or the Quest snapin weren’t found.
 I chalked that up to not having experience with an actual audit where no answer is not acceptable, so I didn’t count against it when evaluating the scripts.
+But, on this point kudos to the one script that tested for the AD module, then the Quest snapin, and fell back to the ADSI accelerator if neither were found.

 2 min read